Stay & Save Offer

 Found in the heart of Truro, you can spend the day exploring the Ancient Greek, Roman and Egyptian permanent exhibitions as well as the changing exhibitions and special events.
 There’s also a lovely cafe to pop by for coffee and cake after a day of discovery.

 Stand on the terrace with the house behind you and drink in the breathtaking views of the Carrick Roads.
 Explore the house with its incredible orangery and meander the pathways throughout the gardens.
-There also woodland walks for those who fancy a longer stroll.
+There are also woodland walks for those who fancy a longer stroll.

 Porthmeor Beach, St Ives